Who is Million Women Mentor's hosting company, STEMconnector®?

 How do I find a mentor?

 If you are looking for a mentor, MWM suggests that you contact organizations that serves girls and women in STEM in your area, such as Girls Inc., Black Girls Code, Science Olympiad, Techbridge, and more.
-You can find organizations in your area through our website by clicking Locate Mentoring Opportunities from our homepage and searching by location.
+You can find organizations in your area through our website by entering your zipcode in the "Find a Mentoring Opportunity" section on our homepage.
 At this time we do not offer one-to-one mentor matching to ensure the best mentoring experience for mentees and mentor through our esteemed partners.

 What do I need to do to sign up?

 Signing up for an account on the MWM portal is easy!
 1. Go to www.MillionWomenMentors.org 2.
-Click on the “Sign Up” tab at the top right corner of the page.
+Scroll down to “Get Started Now”.
 3. Choose whether you are signing up as a. an individual b. a corporation/college/organization that has multiple mentors c. a non-profit/educational/other organization looking for mentors 4.
-After choosing the option relevant to you, you will be re-directed to the corresponding registration page.
+Click on “Get Started” link under the appropriate option.
+You will be re-directed to the corresponding registration page.
 Here, please enter the required information and click “Register” option located on the bottom right of the page.
 5. For companies and mentor-providing organizations: After completing your profile, you can either manage your mentoring through this one account or allow your employees to manage their mentoring themselves.
 To do this you will send your custom sign-up link which will link them to your company during sign-up.
 6. For non-profits and mentee-providing organizations: While creating your profile make sure to enter the description of your mentor needs in your profile.
 This will ensure that potential mentees are matched with the ideal mentor who can guide them most effectively.

 What information can others access through the portal?